AdventHealth Castle Rock: Manna foodservice

 When Castle Rock Adventist Hospital opened instead of having a cafeteria, it has a restaurant named Manna Restaurant, a convenience store named Manna Market, and Bedside Manna for the hospital patients.
 In 2015, 75% percent of the business comes only from people who visit the fine dining restaurant.
 Manna has its own vegetable garden on the hospital's campus.

+Awards and recognitions

+The hospital received a grade A from The Leapfrog Group from fall 2024 to May 2026.

+AdventHealth Castle Rock received from the Centers for Medicare & Medicaid Services a five-star rating from 2022 to 2023.